vcroles/VCRoles/README.md

 VC Roles is open source here, and we welcome any pull requests!

-Please note however that this code is intended for educational purposes only, and we will not provide support for self-hosting the bot.
+Please note however that this code is intended for educational purposes only.
+For self-hosting instructions, see [SELF_HOSTING.md](SELF_HOSTING.md).
+Support for self-hosting is limited to what is documented in that guide.

-## Development Envrionment
+## Development Environment

 Make sure you have python installed as well as the [uv](https://github.com/astral-sh/uv) package manager.